Oreste Piccioni

-Oreste Piccioni (October 24, 1915 - April 13, 2002) was an Italian-American physicist who made important contributions to elementary particle physics.
+Oreste Piccioni (24 October 1915 - 13 April 2002) was an Italian-American physicist who made important contributions to elementary particle physics.
 He is the co-discoverer of the antineutron.

 Biography

+Piccioni was born in Siena in 1915 to Ubaldo Piccioni and Calliope Burali, both originally from Grosseto.
+His father was killed during World War I, and he was raised in Grosseto by his mother, a seamstress, together with his older sister Anna.
+He attended the Carducci-Ricasoli Classical High School before enrolling in the Faculty of Physics at the University of Pisa in 1934.
+Admitted to the prestigious Scuola Normale Superiore, he later transferred to the University of Rome, where he studied under Enrico Fermi.
+On 4 July 1938, Piccioni graduated with a thesis in electronics titled Stabilized Voltage Power Supply under Fermi's supervision.

-He was a graduate student of Enrico Fermi at the University of Rome, receiving his doctorate in 1938.
-Remaining in Italy during World War II, he did fundamental research under difficult conditions in the basement of a high school, which first clarified the nature of the muon.
+In 1939, he was appointed assistant lecturer in advanced physics at the Institute of Physics in Rome.
+During World War II, he did fundamental research under difficult conditions in the basement of a high school, which first clarified the nature of the muon.

-In 1946 he emigrated to the United States, where he worked first at the Massachusetts Institute of Technology with Bruno Rossi, and then at Brookhaven National Laboratory's Cosmotron, developing faster nuclear electronics and essential techniques for extracting, transporting, and focusing beams of high energy particles.
+In March 1945, Piccioni married Mirella Monti, a fellow native of Grosseto.
+Their first son, Roberto, was born in May 1946.
+That year, he emigrated with his family to the United States, where he worked first at the Massachusetts Institute of Technology with Bruno Rossi, and then at Brookhaven National Laboratory's Cosmotron, developing faster nuclear electronics and essential techniques for extracting, transporting, and focusing beams of high energy particles.
 Later at UC Berkeley's Lawrence Radiation laboratory he was a co-discoverer of the antineutron in 1956 at the Bevatron.

 His important contributions to the design of the experiment that discovered the antiproton in 1955 were acknowledged in the 1959 ceremony in which the Nobel Prize in Physics was awarded to Emilio Segrè and Owen Chamberlain.

 Unfortunately a famous quarrel over credit and priority for the discovery embittered Piccioni for much of his later life, to the point that he filed a lawsuit in 1972 against Segrè and Chamberlain, seeking damages and public acknowledgment of his contributions.
 The suit was ultimately dismissed as filed too late for consideration of the issues.

 An important theoretical paper with Abraham Pais in 1955 considered regeneration in neutral kaon mixing.
 In 1960 he joined the faculty of the University of California, San Diego (UCSD), where his group made the first measurement of the neutral kaon K_{1}-K_{2} mass difference.

 Piccioni retired from UCSD as Professor Emeritus in 1986, but continued to give review talks and work in the investigation of fundamental problems in quantum mechanics.